nuremics/nuremics-labs/README.md

     </details>

-    This will create a reproducible virtual environment with all required dependencies, including the `nuremics` core package itself.

 3. **Install the demo application.** Each application in `nuremics-labs` can be installed independently.
 You can start by installing the [DEMO_APP](https://github.com/nuremics/nuremics-labs/tree/main/src/labs/apps/general/DEMO_APP).